thosalos/TDI_challenge_proposal/README.md

-# Project Proposal: Predicting Residential Water Well Production
+# Project Proposal:

-There are as many 2 million water wells in California, ranging from industrial and agricultural to residential.
-The yield of a well is dependent of a variety of factors, but the most important is the availability of groundwater at a given location.
-There is currently no reliable method of predicting well yield.
-Expensive geologic surveys can be performed to assess the location of ground water, but these are not always reliable.
+# Waterworld: A Tool for Homeowners and Businesses to Improve Well Drilling Outcomes

+In California, more than two million water wells have been drilled to service industrial, agricultural and residential water needs.
+Drilling a well is an expensive endeavor, costing between $15-25k for a residential well and up to $100k+ for high-production agricultural wells, and with a 40-50% success rate per drilling, finding a reliable water supply is not guaranteed.
+Existing methods for predicting well yield range from the use of quack ‘water diviners’ to expensive geologic studies with questionable accuracy.
+Homeowners and businesses in California should be empowered with data to help improve well drilling outcomes.
+For my project, I propose building an interactive web app that allows a user to explore well production across California as well as to enter a specific location and get:

+* Predictions about well yield
+* Recommendations around ideal drilling depth
+* Suggestions for ideal well drilling companies in the area with highest success rates given dynamic input (i.e. residential vs. agricultural wells)

-Here I propose to analyze data on wells drilled in California to understand the how well yields are distributed across the California geography and use this data to estimate well production for new wells drilled.
+Following is a preliminary feasibility study to analyze data on residential wells drilled in California to estimate well production for new wells drilled.

 This analysis uses data from Well Completion Reports provided by the California Department of Water Resources, available here: https://data.ca.gov/dataset/well-completion-reports